janmonschke/janmonschke.github.com/content/blog/2019-12-12-simple-frontend-data-migration/index.md

   })
 };

-// Looks at the version of the data and recursivelu
+// Looks at the version of the data and recursively
 // calls `migrate` until there are no more migrations
 // available.
 function migrate(input) {